Debunking social enterprise myths

 Social Enterprises only rely on grants

 Although grants and donations are still popular financial support for social enterprises in their early days, financial sustainability and growth can only be successfully achieved with the implementation of income generation activities in their business model, preferably as aligned as possible with their social mission.
-In fact, an 87% of small and medium-sized social enterprises acquire at least half of their income from trading activities; and the average small and medium-sized social enterprises generated 84% of their total income from trading, as published by Social Enterprise UK in 2018 (Trading for Good: A report on small and medium-sized social enterprises).
+In fact, an 87% of small and medium-sized social enterprises acquire at least half of their income from trading activities; and the average small and medium-sized social enterprises generated 84% of their total income from trading, as published by Social Enterprise UK in 2018.

 Trading comes with challenges as the social entrepreneur needs to navigate through both social mission and commercial activities.
 In some cases, investment capital might be needed to help kick-off and grow the social venture.
 Fortunately, impact investing is nowadays becoming more prevalent with the availability of “patient capital” that allows a longer investment time horizon for social entrepreneurs.